tonymullen/TonyMullen-Book/Readme.md

 Notes
 * Installations from appendix A & Appendix B are necessary to get Ch 3 code working.
 * The `foreman start` command (p.
 75) is obsolete.
 Run `heroku local` instead.
+* Pages 66 and 67 refer to a `var routes` variable that in current installations of Express is generated as `var index`.

 The app so far should look like this on Heroku (include a screenshot with each chapter's update!):